Man admits murdering his partner’s mother

 A man has admitted murdering his partner’s mother and wounding his partner.

-Her daughter Caitlin, in her 20s, thought to be the defendant’s partner, was also injured in the incident.
+Her daughter Caitlin, in her 20s, thought to be the defendant’s partner, was also injured in the incident, which police said occurred just hours after their relationship had ended.

 Bedfordshire Police previously released an image and CCTV of Clark in efforts to locate him for what they described as a “targeted attack”.

-Clark, from Luton, pleaded guilty to one count of murder and one count of unlawful wounding in relation to the two victims during a plea hearing at Luton Crown Court on Wednesday.
+Clark, of Links Way, Luton, pleaded guilty to one count of murder and one count of unlawful wounding in relation to the two victims during a plea hearing at Luton Crown Court on Wednesday.

 He also pleaded not guilty to wounding with intent against Caitlin Cleary on the same date, with Judge Michael Simon confirming the count would lie on file.